-- Community Room (capacity not to exceed 282 people with chairs only in the space and 132 people with tables and chairs in the space) - Board Room (capacity not to exceed 15 people)

-• Study Rooms (first come first served, except in special situations, (up to 8 people))
+- Community Room (capacity not to exceed 200 people) - Board Room (capacity not to exceed 15 people) - Study Rooms (first come first served)

 Meeting rooms are generally available during normal library operating hours.
 Meeting room use may extend beyond normal operating hours provided that prior arrangements have been made with the Director or authorized representative and provided that the meeting began during normal library operating hours.